 As a member of this prestigious worldwide Network, Creative Nassau President, Pamela Burnside attended the 2015 UCCN Annual Meeting held in Kanazawa, Japan from May 25-28, along with the City of Nassau's 'Mayor' Mr Gevon Moss of the Downtown Nassau Partnership.
 143 delegates from 32 cities were in attendance.

-The 2016 10th Annual General Meeting for the 116 UCCN Members from 54 countries is scheduled for September 14-16 in Ostersund, in the region of Jamtland Harjedalen, Sweden which was designated in 2010 as a UNESCO Creative City of Gastronomy.
+The 2016 10th Annual Meeting for the 116 UCCN Members from 54 countries took place September 14-16 in Ostersund, in the region of Jamtland Harjedalen, Sweden which was designated in 2010 as a UNESCO Creative City of Gastronomy.
 This Meeting was attended by President, Pam Burnside, Vice-President Patricia Glinton-Meicholas, and Mr 'Mayor' Gevon Moss.